 Take shaving: Most men shave at least 4 times a week, many every day.
 Look at the money a man allocates to the daily shave and consider how it adds up over the course of decades.
 Shaving is a big deal.
 If you can adjust your shaving habits a bit and spend a little less, the savings can be significant.

 How much can you save if you change the way you shave?
-It might not sound like much, but a little each day, each week, … adds up to quite a lot considering the number of times you’re going to shave over the rest of your life.
+It might not sound like much, but, like I said, a little each day, each week, … adds up to quite a lot considering the number of times you’re going to shave over the rest of your life.
 Why give more of your $$$ to the shaving industrial complex than is necessary?

 First, let’s define some terms we’ll be using.